 He said he expects to select someone before the board’s next meeting, scheduled for July 16.
 With unanimous support from the trustees, O’Neill named Potts to succeed Robertson as deputy mayor.

 Bowman reported the reconstitution of the Trail Committee and noted that a Facebook group, Friends of the Nelsonville Trail, has formed.
 He also mentioned a cleanup of the Nelsonville woods, scheduled for Saturday, June 23.
 Volunteers will meet at the Wood Street parking area, near Gatehouse Road, at 9 a.m.

 Jason Angell, a leader of the Philipstown Community Congress, told the board that plans are underway for a one-day “loop” bicycle ride through Cold Spring and Nelsonville, with some streets closed.
 O’Neill said the village “would be delighted to cooperate” and Bowman and Potts agreed to act as liaisons.

 The board unanimously approved proclamations honoring Robertson and Peggy Clements for their efforts on behalf of the village.
 Clements, a member of the Haldane school board, had served on the Zoning Board of Appeals.
 She said the amount of work that can be required, demonstrated by the months the ZBA spent considering the Rockledge Road cell tower application, made it impossible for her to continue, given her obligations as an elected school board member.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.